-- 16. The current draft attempts to sharpen and rebalance programmatic components in each of the thematic areas to better address the priorities identified through the consultative process with Members, the recommendations stemming from the external evaluation, as well as the experience gained in the implementation of the work programme since 2011.
+- 16. The current draft sharpens and rebalances programmatic components in each of the thematic areas to better address the priorities identified through the consultative process with Members, the recommendations stemming from the external evaluation, as well as the experience gained in the implementation of the work programme since 2011.
 The programmatic priorities for the next biennium take account of evolving renewable energy trends and drivers and reflect a balance of diverse needs and requirements among Members.
 The underlying approach is to prioritise and target key issues of common interest while allowing for growth, where needed and appropriate. - 17.
 The achievement of IRENA's strategic objectives relies on its effectiveness, internal capacity, and institutional efficiency.
-Focused communication and outreach and systematic engagements with Members is essential to ensuring that IRENA's activities are relevant, effective and realising lasting change.
+Focused communication and outreach and systematic engagements with Members is essential to ensuring that IRENA's activities are relevant, effective and realise lasting change.
 Building on the progress made in the current biennium, IRENA will integrate these elements in all aspects of the programme. - 18.
 To effectively deliver its programme, IRENA needs to remain dynamic, agile, innovative, and results focused.
+Thus, the programme management and coordination function will be refined to include more focus on monitoring and evaluation of impact.
 As the Agency matures, workforce planning becomes more important as natural attrition is likely to occur due to the inherent limitations to career advancement within a relatively small organisation.
 A comprehensive workforce strategy will be institutionalised in the next cycle.
 IRENA will pursue efficiency measures through business process improvements, staffing optimisation and implementation of technology solutions, including ERP, to benefit from information technology efficiencies.
-Some limited additional resources are however required to strengthen core management and administrative functions to enable effective support to the programme implementation.
-In this context, the programme management and coordination function will be refined to include more focus on monitoring and evaluation of impact. - 19.
+Some limited additional resources are however required to strengthen core management and administrative functions to enable effective support to the programme implementation. - 19.
 Over the last year in the course of discussions on options for future financing of the Agency, it was emphasised that Members' ambition cannot be met through core resources only.
 As a result, the Assembly at its fifth session requested that this work programme provide a diversified approach to the resource base.
 The Proposed Work Programme and Budget for 2016-2017 incorporates diverse funding streams for all programmatic areas as an integral part of a coherent programmatic framework.
 It also highlights a number of areas where greater resource efficiency could be achieved through strategic partnerships with Members and other stakeholders. - 20.
-The core budget, amounting to USD 46 million for the biennium, takes into account assessed contributions from new Members, inflation estimated at 2.5 percent, and full staffing costs for the existing posts that were partially costed in the last biennium to account for delayed recruitment.
+The core budget, amounting to USD 42.9 million for the biennium, takes into account assessed contributions from new Members.
 Core non-assessed contributions comprise USD 10 million from Germany for the IRENA's Innovation and Technology Centre and USD 8.2 million from the United Arab Emirates, comprising USD 5 million for IRENA's operations and USD 3.2 million for governing body meetings7.
-The proposed biennial budget also outlines the resource requirements of USD 26.6 million to be mobilised as part of the Agency's resource diversification strategy.
+The proposed biennial budget also outlines the resource requirements of USD 28.3 million to be mobilised as part of the Agency's resource diversification strategy.
 An indication of the source of funding provides a transparent overview of the areas where additional resources would be necessary, and where the Agency's work would be expanded or augmented should additional resources, financial or otherwise, become available.